contentful/contentful-cli/docs/space/migration/README.md

   --space-id, -s        ID of the space to run the migration script on[required] --environment-id, -e  ID of the environment within the space to run the
-                        migration script on                  [default: "master"] --access-token, -a    The access token to use
-                        This takes precedence over environment variables or .contentfulrc
+                        migration script on                  [default: "master"] --management-token,   The Contentful management access token to use --mt                  This takes precedence over environment variables or .contentfulrc
   --yes, -y             Skips any confirmation before applying the migration
                         script                        [boolean] [default: false]